What Is Conversion Journey Analysis?

 Similar to monthly in directness, but slightly more likely to visit the pricing page before committing.
 Mid-tier consideration behavior — comparing value before converting.

-Strategic implication: Annual subscribers are the loyalty cohort — they respond to discounts and re-engage frequently.
-Monthly and quarterly subscribers are intent-driven — they arrive ready to buy and need friction removed, not persuasion added.
+Strategic implication: Annual subscribers are the loyalty cohort.
+They respond to discounts and re-engage frequently.
+Monthly and quarterly subscribers are intent-driven.
+They arrive ready to buy and need friction removed, not persuasion added.
+When you hire me for subscription analytics consulting, I help you tailor retention and acquisition strategies for each segment.

 Feature Importance for Conversion

 A machine learning model was trained to predict conversion from page interaction signals.
-The feature importance scores reveal which page visits carry the most predictive weight:
+The feature importance scores reveal which page visits carry the most predictive weight.
+This is a methodology I replicate for every client who hires me for conversion modeling services:

 Interpretation

-- Login (27.9% importance): The login page visit is the strongest single predictor of conversion — but in a nuanced way.
+- Login (27.9 percent importance): The login page visit is the strongest single predictor of conversion.
 It indicates a returning user with prior intent.
 The challenge is that many login sessions end without progressing forward.

-- Other pages (20.1% importance): The "Other" category aggregates less-common page visits — their collective importance suggests that exploratory behavior (browsing beyond the core funnel) is a meaningful conversion signal.
+- Other pages (20.1 percent importance): The "Other" category aggregates less-common page visits.
+Their collective importance suggests that exploratory behavior beyond the core funnel is a meaningful conversion signal.

-- Coupon (19.1% importance): Coupon interaction is the third strongest conversion predictor — confirming that promotional offers are a critical conversion lever, not a nice-to-have feature.
+- Coupon (19.1 percent importance): Coupon interaction is the third strongest conversion predictor.
+This confirms that promotional offers are a critical conversion lever, not a nice-to-have feature.

 Drop-Off Points

 Understanding where users exit without converting is as important as understanding where they do convert.
-The analysis identified several high-volume drop-off patterns:
+The analysis identified several high-volume drop-off patterns.
+These are the exact friction points I help clients fix when they hire me for funnel analytics consulting:

 Login as Exit Point

-3,601 sessions terminate at the login page — the highest drop-off volume of any page.
+3,601 sessions terminate at the login page.
+This is the highest drop-off volume of any page.
 Users re-authenticate but receive no compelling next step to guide them forward.

 Blog Page Drop-Off